KnollFrank/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![Model Visualization (LeNet)](examples/LeNet.jpg)

 #### 3. Creation of the Training Set & Training Process
-TODO:
-- Flipping Images And Steering Measurements.
-An effective technique for helping with the left turn bias involves flipping images and taking the opposite sign of the steering measurement.
-- left and right camera images, adapt steering: This way, you can teach your model how to steer if the car drifts off to the left or the right.

 ##### Training Process

-To capture good driving behavior, I used the [sample driving data](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) provided in the lecture to train the network.
+To capture good driving behavior, I used the [sample driving data](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) provided in the lecture.
 Here is an example image of center lane driving:

 ![center lane driving](examples/center_2016_12_01_13_33_44_608.jpg)

 ##### Resizing Images to a Quarter

+The training process on my local computer having no GPU was quite slow.
+A tip from a former udacity student I have found on the net was to resize the images.
+So I resized the images by adding a keras `AveragePooling2D` layer, which resulted in no performance gain.
+But resizing the images to a quarter using `cv2.resize()` prior to feeding them to the neural network had the desired positive effect on training speed.
+Here is an example of a resized image:

 ![quartered image](examples/center_2016_12_01_13_33_44_608_quartered.jpg)

 ##### Recovery Driving

+- left and right camera images, adapt steering: This way, you can teach your model how to steer if the car drifts off to the left or the right.

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
 These images show what a recovery looks like starting from ... :